Regulators Worldwide Recalled Children's Craft Sand for Asbestos. The US Acted Late.

 Is there asbestos in children's coloured sand?

 Yes, in the specific products covered by the 80-plus recall wave.
 Reuters confirmed laboratory detection of tremolite and chrysotile asbestos in the Australian samples that triggered the Educational Colours Rainbow Sand recall.
 New Zealand's Ministry of Business, Innovation and Employment confirmed positive asbestos testing across the EC Rainbow Sand and Rainbow Sand Art Toy lines.
-UK Office for Product Safety and Standards notices use the phrase 'small quantity of asbestos' across 38 separate recalls in 2026.
-Twelve countries have issued recalls or warnings since November 2025.
+UK Office for Product Safety and Standards notices use the phrase 'small quantity of asbestos' across 37 separate recalls in 2026.
+Consumer Reports counted recalls or warnings across at least a dozen countries since November 2025.
 The Asbestos Disease Awareness Organization names tremolite, actinolite, and chrysotile as the contaminant fibres.

 What products were recalled, and what is in them?